-The reserve for employees' retirement benefits, which is provided for future payments to employees, is recorded in the amount deemed accrued based on the projected benefit obligation at the end of the fiscal year ended March 31, 2016.
-The method of attributing projected benefit obligation to the periods ending on or before March 31, 2016 is by the benefit formula basis.
+The reserve for employees' retirement benefits, which is provided for future payments to employees, is recorded in the amount deemed accrued based on the projected benefit obligation as of March 31, 2017.
+The method of attributing projected benefit obligation to the periods ending on or before March 31, 2017 is by the benefit formula basis.